 - is levied at a standard rate of 18% on most goods and services supplied in Malta;

 - Malta added to its existing 7% and 5% reduced VAT rates with a new reduced rate of 12%;

 - VAT registration is required upon reaching specific turnover thresholds ranging between 12,000 and 35,000 euros;

 - tax returns must be filed by the 30th of June for individuals and no later than 9 months after the end of the financial year for companies.

-If you want details about EORI registration or want to set up a business and EORI registration you can contact our law firm in Malta.
+If you want details about EORI registration in 2024 or want to set up a business and EORI registration you can contact our law firm in Malta.